Galser/packer-nginx64/README.md

             ├─413 nginx: master process /usr/sbin/nginx -g daemon on; master_process on;
             └─419 nginx: worker proces
  ```
  As you can see above, the service appears to have started successfully.
-However, the real way to test is to actually request a page from Nginx.
+However, the real way to test is to request a page from Nginx.
  Let's do it by getting the actual page served by Nginx on localhost :
  ```
  curl http://localhost:80